heimrichhannot/contao-rate-it-bundle/README.md

 * confirm button (currently only with german label)
 * partly removed mootools support
 * renamed `rateit-uncompressed.js`to `rateit.js` and former `rateit.js` to `rateit.min.js`
+*  min-width (same as width) is added to rateit wrapper to fixed display on small display when using: display:flex